crusader-2017/character_analysis/README.md

 # character_analysis
-A small treebank of Chinese characters
+A small treebank of the analysis of Chinese characters